 - The red ionizing radiation warning symbol can be seen in the industrial radiography units.
 It denotes the IAEA Category 1, 2, and 3 as per the danger level.

-There are few more safety instructions to be followed while using the X-ray machine for inspections:
+There are few more safety instructions to be followed while using the x-ray test equipment for inspections:

 - Always ensure that you are wearing the proper personal protective equipments (PPE) kits including lead aprons, lead shields, lead glasses, lead gloves, and lead masks before working on the X-ray machine